jeremiah-c-leary/vhdl-style-guide/docs/processes/project_board.rst

 Project Board
 -------------

-Issues and pull requests are managed on a GitHub project board: https://github.com/users/jeremiah-c-leary/projects/3
+Issues and pull requests are managed on a `GitHub project board <https://github.com/users/jeremiah-c-leary/projects/3>`_:

 Issues can be tracked from when they are created, through development, validation and release.